kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 - Uploading and downloading data collections
 - Working with file-like objects
 - Adding and editing metadata
-- ACLs for data objects and collections
+- Managing persmissions for data objects and collections
 - Querying for data using user defined metadata

 ## Configuration of the iRODS connection